apache/doris-website/versioned_docs/version-2.0/admin-manual/maint-monitor/tablet-repair-and-balance.md

 ## Resource control

 Both replica repair and balancing are accomplished by replica copies between BEs.
 If the same BE performs too many tasks at the same time, it will bring a lot of IO pressure.
 Therefore, Doris controls the number of tasks that can be performed on each node during scheduling.
 The smallest resource control unit is the disk (that is, a data path specified in be.conf).
 By default, we configure two slots per disk for replica repair.
 A clone task occupies one slot at the source and one slot at the destination.
 If the number of slots is zero, no more tasks will be assigned to this disk.
-The number of slots can be configured by FE's `schedule_slot_num_per_path` parameter.
+The number of slots can be configured by FE's `schedule_slot_num_per_hdd_path` or `schedule_slot_num_per_ssd_path` parameter.

 In addition, by default, we provide two separate slots per disk for balancing tasks.
 The purpose is to prevent high-load nodes from losing space by balancing because slots are occupied by repair tasks.